hoch/motw-2015/README.md

 - [Bower](http://bower.io/#install-bower)
 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)

-Note that the installation of these prerequistes may require the system admin previlages.
+Note that the installation of these prerequisites may require the system admin privileges.

 ## Get the code
 Run the command in the terminal: